 If a participant answers "I'm staying at Rosie's Place" or at "Daybreak," the interviewer should probe by asking, "What is Rosie's Place?" or "What is Daybreak?"
 If the participant responds, "It is a homeless shelter," the interviewer should circle response code "5."
 If the participant responds "It is a halfway house for addicts," the interviewer should circle response code "4."
 If a participant's answer does not fall into one of the allotted response categories, the interviewer should code "9" for "other place."

-NOTE: If the participant responds that she is in jail or another correctional facility, the interviewer should skip to the B7 since these participants are not asked about their household composition or employment status.
-If the participant responds "In a rooming, boarding or halfway house," "In a shelter/welfare hotel," "On the street(s) (beach)," or "Residential drug, alcohol treatment facility," the interviewer should skip to question B6, REGARDLESS of the visit number.
+NOTE: If the participant responds that she is in jail or another correctional facility, the interviewer should skip question B6 since these participants are not asked about their employment status.
+For all other responses, procede to question B6.